Tuesday, December 23, 2025

 I would argue the later.

-In another book in the New Testament it simply states that what is recorded in the Old Testament, where we find the book of Job, well it is there in part of teach us, so we can learn from their experience.
+In another book in the New Testament it simply states that what is recorded in the Old Testament, where we find the book of Job, well it is there in part to teach us, so we can learn from their experience.

-Maybe you are going through a “Job type season” and struggling with the pain and wrestling with your thoughts.
 And maybe you have become tired and even a little cynical with all the so called well meaning ideas shared by those around you?

-My hope you is that find the right friends, more than just mere acquaintances, who will simple sit with you and give you company, show you care and other you prayer.
-Those who would be willing to simply minister to you without some pathological need to fix you or your situation.
+My hope you is that find the right friends, more than just mere acquaintances, who will simple sit with you and give you company, show you care and offer you prayer.

-And my final hope, my final encouragement is to hold in to the hope you have.
-No matter how challenged it my feel or strained it has become due to your circumstances.
+And my final hope, my final encouragement, is to hold in to the hope you have.

 Job’s story finishes with God doing abundantly more than he could ever hope, dream or even imagine, along with not discounting the pain he experienced.